rick12000/vocalance/docs/developer/services.rst

 Services Architecture
 =====================

-This document provides a comprehensive guide to the services architecture of Iris, detailing module dependencies, event flows, and optimization strategies.
+This document provides a comprehensive guide to the services architecture of Vocalance, detailing module dependencies, event flows, and optimization strategies.

 Module Dependency Graph
 -----------------------